richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 Learners  |Those that are rejected by a course, where in hindsight, there was an open spot                     |Those that show up in a course, those that rightfully need to cancel a course

 <!-- markdownlint-enable MD013 -->

+> Table 1: the winners and losers of implementing a flat course
+> for online courses

 I conclude that introducing a flat course fee for online courses is **a solution to some and a hindrance to most**.